Learn how multitasking, especially digital multitasking, damages brain function, negatively affects memory, and makes you less productive.

 - In other research, neuroscientists found that multitasking drains the mind’s energy reserves, causing you to lose focus, forget things, and feel extra anxious, which can have the same unfavorable impact as losing a night’s sleep.

 When you’re a freelancer, business owner, or entrepreneur, however, you have to get things done and when overwhelmed with too many to-dos, multitasking feels like a good option.

-Multitasking makes you feel like you’re getting a lot done and making a ton of progress.
-That busy feeling feels really good in the moment — you may even pat yourself on the back for being such a great multitasker because again, you’re different.
+Multitasking makes you feel like you’re getting a lot done and making progress toward your goals.
+That busy feeling feels great in the moment — you may even pat yourself on the back for being such a great multitasker because again, you’re different.

 The problem is that after a long stretch of work, you feel anxious, worried, stressed, and cranky, and the work completed isn’t your best work.
 Researchers at Stanford University found that when focus is stretched across a large number of tasks, all tasks suffer in quality.
 When you multitask, brainpower suffers and you become less equipped to solve a problem, complete a project, and communicate clearly with a client.